Originally published November 9, 2016, updated October 27, 2020 and October 6, 2022.

 Many veterans have never been thanked.
 Can you believe it?
 I know because I’m the daughter of a Vietnam vet that was not thanked.
 Also, I’ve participated in Honor Flight greetings and had veterans tell me that it was the first time anyone had ever thanked them for their service.

+Thanking people in person can be difficult.
 I used to get choked up a bit, stumble over my words and have a hard time thanking the veterans I interacted with.
-This is a case of practice makes it easier
+This is a case of practice makes it easier when thanking people in person.

 Don’t let your hesitation or not knowing what to say get in the way of saying thank you to a veteran.
 We all need to get better about taking the time to look a veteran in they eye, shake their hand and say, “Thank you for serving.”
 It’s that simple and it’s the least we can do to honor their service to our country.